 Always set goals for your social media usage.
 It should serve a concrete purpose that ultimately benefits your business.
 Social media marketing goals consist of ways to generate more leads, content schedule and finding new ways to promote your brand.

-- Promote content to appear in the face of your targeted audiences
+- Promote content to your targeted audiences

-A successful business owner knows not to bite off more than you can chew.
+A successful business owner knows not to bite off more than they can chew.
 Sticking to one or two social networks at first will alleviate the overwhelming mismanagement of your online image.
 Only once you get the hang of it should you start to expand and branch out onto other social media platforms.